 The Authority continued efforts "to acquire, equip, maintain and operate a flood control system for the benefit of the authority and the inhabitants thereof..."
 (NMSA 1978, Article 72-20-19 (2007)).
-In FY 2017, those efforts involved the completion of a preliminary design and the initiation of land acquisition for a dam east of Algodones.
-Also, work was initiated on a Preliminary Engineering Report (PER) for a major storm drainage system for a portion of the Town of Bernalillo.
+In FY 2018, those efforts involved the completion of land acquisition and final design for a dam on two arroyos east of Algodones.
+Work continued on a Preliminary Engineering Report (PER) for a major storm drainage system for a portion of the Town of Bernalillo.